pingcap/docs-cn/ticdc/ticdc-faq.md

 TiCDC provides partial support for large transactions (more than 5 GB in size).
 Depending on different scenarios, the following risks might exist:

+- The latency of primary-secondary replication might greatly increase.
 - When TiCDC's internal processing capacity is insufficient, the replication task error `ErrBufferReachLimit` might occur.
 - When TiCDC's internal processing capacity is insufficient or the throughput capacity of TiCDC's downstream is insufficient, out of memory (OOM) might occur.

+Since v6.2, TiCDC supports splitting a single-table transaction into multiple transactions.
+This can greatly reduce the latency and memory consumption of replicating large transactions.
+Therefore, if your application does not have a high requirement on transaction atomicity, it is recommended to enable the splitting of large transactions to avoid possible replication latency and OOM.
+To enable the splitting, set the value of the sink uri parameter [`transaction-atomicity`](/ticdc/manage-ticdc.md#configure-sink-uri-with-mysqltidb) to `none`.

-If you encounter an error above, it is recommended to use BR to restore the incremental data of large transactions.
+If you still encounter an error above, it is recommended to use BR to restore the incremental data of large transactions.
 The detailed operations are as follows:

 1. Record the `checkpoint-ts` of the changefeed that is terminated due to large transactions, use this TSO as the `--lastbackupts` of the BR incremental backup, and execute [incremental data backup](/br/br-usage-backup.md#back-up-incremental-data).
 2. After backing up the incremental data, you can find a log record similar to `["Full backup Failed summary : total backup ranges: 0, total success: 0, total failed: 0"] [BackupTS=421758868510212097]` in the BR log output.
 Record the `BackupTS` in this log.